RafaelVidaurre/yakuza/Readme.md

 Yakuza.task('articles', 'techCrunch', 'getArticlesList');
 ```

-Tasks have two important concepts, the `main` method, and the `builder`.
-First lets start with the builder, as we mentioned previously, the builder is a method which defines how a `task` will be instanced.
+Tasks have two important concepts: the `main` method, and the `builder`.
+First, let's start with the builder.
+As we mentioned previously, the builder is a method which defines how a `task` will be instanced.
 Tasks come with a default builder which simply instances them once.

 The task being built will be instanced depending on what the builder method returns:
-- If it returns an array, it will instance the Task as many times as elements are present inside the array returned.
+- If it returns an array, it will instance the Task as many times as there are elements present inside the array.
-- If it is not an array, it will instance the Task once.
+- If it returns anything other than an array, it will instance the Task once.
 ** Note that if an empty array is returned, the task will be skipped **

 Also, what is returned by the builder will be provided to the Task instances.